YINI-lang/yini-parser-typescript/README.md

   <10 VeryDeep      # Equivalent to <<<<<<<<<<< VeryDeep
   ```

   👆 Though, can not mix standard/classic and numeric shorthand markers in the same section header.

+- (d.) **More features:**
+  The YINI format supports even more features than listed here, such as additional number notations, string types, and advanced escaping.
+For full details, see the [latest release of the YINI specification](https://github.com/YINI-lang/YINI-spec/blob/release/YINI-Specification.md).

 ### 10. Complete Example